n8io/snapraid-checks/README.md

 ## snapraid-scrub.sh
 Runs a `snapraid scrub` and saves the output into `last-scrub.log`.
 Sends a pushbullet notification on failure.

+## drives (generated)
+A file left over from drive checks.
+Helpful if you want to know the capacities and mount points of all your drives.

 ## TODO
 1. Add in depth short and long tests for S.M.A.R.T. monitoring